pulp/pulp/docs/user-guide/admin-client/consumer.rst

 List
 ----

 This command retrieves a list of consumers.
-"Confirmed" bindings are those for which the agent on the remote consumer has performed a bind action.
-"Unconfirmed" bindings are waiting for that remote action to take place.

 ::

     $ pulp-admin consumer list --help